Contact Us for a Free Consultation (213) 542-0979

 • There are also additional penalties for causing an accident, death, very high BAC, and having a child in the vehicle.

-When you come in for the initial arraignment, and you're a real danger because your blood alcohol level was high.
+When you come in for the initial arraignment, you're a real danger because your blood alcohol level was high.

 Perhaps you were doing something hazardous, or you have prior, they can make you wear a scram device on your ankle as a condition of an OR release.